brimoran/RDataViz/1 General R Tips.md

 setwd(dirname(rstudioapi::getActiveDocumentContext()$path)) # set working directory
 ```

-*Note*: this requires R studio to be used and the rstudioapi library to have been previously installed.
-The rstudioapi library is installed just like any other library in R:
+*Note*: this requires R studio to be used and the rstudioapi package to have been previously installed.
+The rstudioapi package is installed just like any other package in R:

 ```r
 install.packages("rstudioapi") # Assumes that repository has already been set in R Studio